Chapter 15: General Policy Statements

 Staff establishes a separate account within the ACRL budget for ACRL's scholarship program to allow for tracking and accounting for use of funds.
 The availability of scholarship funds will be made widely known throughout the membership by announcing in C&RL News, section and chapter newsletters, and on unit discussion lists.

 Requests for use of scholarship funds may come from any ACRL unit.
-Programs eligible for receiving scholarship funds are national institutes, divisional preconferences, workshops, seminars, National Conferences, and regional programs sponsored by ACRL.
+Programs eligible for receiving scholarship funds are conferences, institutes, divisional preconferences, workshops, seminars and regional programs sponsored by ACRL.

 Requests for scholarship funds are submitted to the ACRL office for review and approval by a Board subcommittee.
 Each request should include the following information: name, date, location, projected attendance, registration, fee for activity, amount of funds being requested, criteria for the scholarship (criteria must address the purpose and at least one of the four stated goals) and the plan for distributing the funds, e.g., 10 partial scholarships of $75 each and 5 full scholarships of $150.